Chapter 1: History of the Football Jersey – From Ancient Jersey Art to Modern Functionality

 5.2 Budget-friendly options

-- SHEIN: Kids' soccer jerseys from €15 with fast delivery.
+- SHEIN: Children's football jerseys from €15 with fast delivery.

 - Decathlon: Functional and affordable – ideal for clubs.

-Current offer: 2025 limited edition DFB jerseys are available on Amazon for half price.
+Current offer: Amazon is offering 2025 limited edition DFB jerseys at half price.

 Chapter 6: Styling tips for every occasion

-- Accessories: recycled polyester fabric bag + fingerless gloves.
+- Accessories: Fabric bag made from recycled polyester + fingerless gloves.

 - Shoes: Lightweight sneakers with rubber soles.

-- Layering: Combine jersey under a bomber jacket.
+- Layering: Combine a jersey under a bomber jacket.

 - Shoes: Sneakers in contrasting colors.